Production Simulation: A Benchmark for Planning Under Constraints

 |---|---|---|

-That last finding matters most, because it states the benchmark’s whole point in one line.
+The results state the benchmark’s whole point.
 The environment is small and fully specified.
 Real operations are not.
 But the demand on the agent is the same: track many constraints at once, plan before acting, and stay coherent when conditions change mid-run.
-A model that cannot do this inside a 10 by 12 grid shows why the cross-cutting decisions that run a real operation still rest with experienced people.
-We built the environment to study that capability in a setting we control completely, and it exposes the same gap our platform closes.
+And what the results show is that capability arrives unevenly: multi-product coordination is tractable for exactly one model, a successor model can score half its predecessor, and the biggest measured gains came not from newer weights but from paying for more deliberation.
+Even the best configuration averages 0.281 on scenarios that are all verified winnable.
+The cross-cutting decisions that run a real operation still rest with experienced people, and the gap this environment exposes is the one our platform is built to close.